 Purpose.
-The Master of Education/Licensure Program provides a comprehensive program of teacher preparation and licensure for persons who already hold a baccalaureate degree.
+The Master of Arts in Teaching/Licensure Program provides a comprehensive program of teacher preparation and licensure for persons who already hold a baccalaureate degree.
 Licensure may be attained for elementary grades K-6, PreK-3, middle school (grades 4-8), and in secondary areas where it is offered by FHU under Tennessee's new licensure standards.